 Transcripts are processed in the order in which they are received.
 Normal processing time is 1-3 business days and does not include delivery time.
-During college holidays and peak periods (beginning or end of terms, official registration, or graduation), it may take longer than normal to process a transcript.
-Additional processing time may occur if you were last enrolled at Criswell prior to the Fall 1996 semester.
+During college holidays and peak periods (beginning or end of terms, official registration, or graduation), processing a transcript may take longer than normal.
+Additional processing time may occur if a student was last enrolled at Criswell prior to the Fall 1996 semester.
 Same day pick-up is not guaranteed.

-Transcripts will not be released to students who have holds on their account for outstanding balances owed to the college or other unfulfilled obligations.
+Transcripts will not be released to students who have holds on their accounts for outstanding balances owed to the college or other unfulfilled obligations.
 Contact the Registrar's Office at 214.818.1303 if additional information is needed regarding transcript holds.